-The length of the DNA which is around 3 meters long and it has to be packed within the nucleus which is few micrometres in diameter.
-Therefore, in order to fix the huge DNA molecules into the minute nucleus, it needs to be packed into an extremely compressed or compacted structure called chromatin.
+The length of the DNA is around 3 meters that need to be accommodated within the nucleus which is only a few micrometres in diameter.
+In order to fit in the DNA molecules into the nucleus, it needs to be packed into an extremely compressed and compact structure called chromatin.

-During the initial stage of the DNA packaging, the DNA is reduced into 11 nm fibre which denotes an approximate 5-6 –folds of compaction.
+During the initial stages of DNA packaging, the DNA is reduced to an 11 nm fibre that denotes approximately 5-6 folds of compaction.
 This is achieved through a nucleosome order of packaging.

-- The first order of packaging – Nucleosome.
+- The first order DNA packaging – Nucleosome.

-- The Second order of packaging – Solenoid fibre.
+- The second order DNA packaging – Solenoid fibre.

-- The third order of packaging – Scaffold loop Chromatids Chromosome.
+- The third order DNA packaging – Scaffold loop Chromatids Chromosome.